-Chair of Santander UK & Former Cabinet Minister
+Chair of Santander UK & Former Minister

 Shriti Vadera is currently chair of chair Santander in the UK, and the first woman to head major British bank.